eksctl-io/eksctl/docs/proposal-001_add-ons.md

 This is a long-lived component, which started as a shell script (part of `kube-up.sh`).
 It's been used by a few cluster providers (including GKE), yet it's behaviour is very opaque to most users.
-It's mostly a very simple component, yet it's not designed to be consumed by a user and is promarely aimed to solve private needs of a cluster provider.
+It's mostly a very simple component, yet it's not designed to be consumed by a user and is primarily aimed to solve private needs of a cluster provider.

 ### kubernetes/kops